Get

 Male vs. Female

-Both male and female Shih Poos grow to be a similar size.
-Without proper socialization as puppies, males tend to be more nervous and therefore, more aggressive toward strangers than females.
-That said, males are more food motivated than females, which makes training them easier.
+Male and female Shih Poos grow to be a similar size.
+Without proper socialization as puppies, males tend to be more nervous and aggressive toward strangers than females.
+However, males are more food-motivated than females, which makes training them easier.

 3 Little-Known Facts About the Shih Poo

 Shih Poos are sometimes referred to as Pooshis or Shoogles.
-They should not be confused with Poo-Shi dogs, which is a name referring to a cross between the Shiba Inu and the Poodle.
+They should not be confused with Poo-Shi dogs, which refer to a cross between the Shiba Inu and the Poodle.

-3. The Shih Poo breed was originally developed in North America.
+3. The Shih Poo Breed Was Initially Developed in North America.

-While Poodles originated in Germany and Shih Tzus came from China, the Shih Poo was first bred in North America to create a lovable, friendly, hypoallergenic dog breed.
+While Poodles originated in Germany and Shih Tzus came from China, the Shih Poo was first bred in North America to create a lovable, friendly, hypoallergenic dog.

 Final Thoughts

-Shih Poos are affectionate, loyal dogs that are crosses between Shih Tzus and Poodles.
-They are a small, medium-energy breed that is quite adaptable.
-They can make great family pets or companions for seniors or people living alone.
-While they are intelligent dogs, they can be hard to train due to their occasionally stubborn nature.
-House training is especially difficult with this breed.
+The Shih Tzu Poodle mix is an affectionate and loyal breed.
+They are small, medium-energy pups that are quite adaptable, making great family pets or companions for seniors or people living alone.
+While they are intelligent dogs, the Shih Poo can be hard to train due to their occasionally stubborn nature, and house training is especially difficult.
 As mentioned, the Shih Poo price can range from $500-$2000.

-Although the Shih Poo can be prone to a few health issues, they have a long life expectancy.
-Time and effort put into training will result in a lovable dog that will be part of your family for many years to come.
+Although the Shih Poo can be prone to a few health issues, they have a long life expectancy and will be part of your family for many years.

 Related Article: